None the Less: History

 None the Less were originally formed by Anthony Giannaccini, Owen Harvey and Oli Stanton who met while attending Bushey Meads School.
 Their original drummer, Jack Kenny, was with them up until 2008 and was later replaced by Mike Smith.
 Guitarist Joe Page, joined in 2007 after his previous band Ryoko separated.

 The band's name comes from Anthony's brother's band, who were doing session work and didn't continue as None the Less.

 The first 5 track EP titled 'Keep Your Hands To Yourself' was released in 2007 and included crowd favourites such as Four 4's and Mickey Bath.
 A music video for the single ‘Define’ was released in May 2009, produced by Lawrence Hardy, who has also produced music videos for bands such as You Me At Six and We Are The Ocean.

 They played many local and smaller venues throughout 2007, then in 2008/9 began playing larger venues such as the Camden Underworld.
 They performed at the O2 Carling Academy Islington 2 on 30 May 2009 with Telegraphs supporting In Case of Fire.

 The band also won the chance to play a set for the Red Bull Bedroom Jam website after uploading a video for their song Just This Once.

 The single "Define" was played on Scuzz TV after its release and they were interviewed on BBC Three Counties Radio, which you can hear on their MySpace, as well as having their songs "Just This Once" and the single "Define" played on Kerrang! radio.
 The latter which you can also hear on their website.
 They have also appeared in Kerrang! magazine.

 They are due to record their first full-length album between mid June and early July.

 Present and future

 Their album was released on 25 May 2009, and was also made available to download from iTunes.
-The band also toured this summer with Young Guns around the UK.
-At this year's Download Festival, the band received a reception of about 700 people and were rated 4 out of 5 K's by Kerrang! magazine for their set.
-They appear on the Download 2009 Set List under the 'Red Bull Bedroom Jam' stage.
+The band also toured that summer with Young Guns around the UK.
+At that year's Download Festival, the band received a reception of about 700 people and were rated 4 out of 5 Ks by Kerrang! magazine for their set.
+They appeared on the Download 2009 Set List under the 'Red Bull Bedroom Jam' stage.

-The band have just finished recording their debut album at Glasseye Studios in Hatfield, entitled Time, The Healer which is due for release in March 2011.
+The band recorded their debut album at Glasseye Studios in Hatfield, entitled Time, The Healer, which was planned for release in March 2011.
 The band then plan to tour the UK at Easter in support of the album.